Davis-love-AI/tensorrt-slim/README.md

 ### Benchmark a network

-We can benchmark quite precisely a network using TensorRt, getting profiling time for every layer.
-It gives a good overview on the bottlenecks and which part to improve.
+We can benchmark quite precisely a network using TensorRT, getting profiling time for every layer.
+It gives a good overview on the bottlenecks in the network and which parts to improve.
 ```bask
 GLOG_logtostderr=1 ./tfrt_giexec \
     --modelName=inception2 \